+44 (0)2080591059 [email protected]

 Contract Provisions

-CFBL Consulting will ensure that its contractual arrangements with new or existing suppliers support its modern slavery policy.
+CFBL will ensure that contractual arrangements with new and existing suppliers support its commitment to preventing modern slavery and human trafficking.

 Supply Chain Assessment and Reviews